 Amazon Birding Tour in Colombia

-- Explore the San Agustin Archeological Park, where the added bonus is two endemics: Dusky-headed Brush-finch and Colombian Chachalaca.
+- Explore the San Agustin Archaeological Park, home to two endemics: the Dusky-headed Brush-finch and Colombian Chachalaca

 If you are interested in a longer tour that includes the endemics of the Santa Marta region and many more in the Andes mountains and Choco bioregion, we suggest looking at the Endemic Colombia Birding Tour.